newexo/icosahedron/prompts/feats/discussion.md

 ## Steps to make code actually work

-Recorded steps to make code actually work in commit history of branch []().
+Recorded steps to make code actually work in commit history of branch [refactor/feats](https://github.com/newexo/d20-ai/tree/refactor/feats).

-1.

 ## Final refactor

-1.
+The generated code was almost right.
+The only mistake was that the generated json file had field "normalUse" in camel case, while the class expected "normal_use" with underscore.

 ## Documentation comments